kylefmohr/pysky/README.md

 The response is otherwise unmodified, so refer to the [API docs](https://docs.bsky.app/docs/category/http-reference) for the response schema of a given call.

-An `http` attribute is added to the response with these fields from the http response object: headers, status_code, elapsed, url
+An `http` attribute is added to the response with these fields from the http response object: headers, status_code, elapsed, url.

 ```python